There's a better way to interview sexual assault survivors. We didn't see it yesterday.

 “Would you believe me if I told you that there’s no study that says that this setting…is the best way to do that?”

-That knowing question elicited a rare moment of laughter in the emotionally charged hearing room, where Mitchell had attempted to interview Ford in five-minute increments while continually ceding the floor to Democratic senators for questioning.
+The knowing question elicited a rare moment of laughter in the emotionally charged hearing room, where Mitchell had attempted to interview Ford in five-minute increments while continually ceding the floor to Democratic senators for questioning.
 “We could stipulate that,” Debra Katz, one of Ford’s lawyers, replied.

 There is a better way to question survivors of trauma about their experiences—one that Mitchell knows very well, according to Tasha Menaker, chief strategy officer for the Arizona Coalition to End Sexual and Domestic Violence.

-Law enforcement officials—including prosecutors—have a well-earned reputation for treating victims of sexual assault not as victims but suspects who may be interrogated and sometimes even charged (one of the many reasons most victims never report their experiences to police).
+Law enforcement officials—including prosecutors—have a well-earned reputation for treating victims of sexual assault not as victims, but suspects who may be interrogated and sometimes even charged (one of the many reasons most victims never report their experiences to police).
 Yet they’ve long had access to more effective tools for eliciting stories from survivors.
 Menaker, who has worked with Mitchell over the past three years to develop Maricopa County’s sexual assault protocol, says that as head of the sex crimes division of the county attorney’s office, Mitchell has received training on strategies to interview victims of trauma, and her office has helped coordinate trainings on the topic for local law enforcement.

-Those trainings aren’t uncommon for special victims investigators, prosecutors, and social workers, who routinely employ forensic interviewing strategies to get information from trauma victims without retrauamatizing them or causing them to stop cooperating.
+Those trainings aren’t uncommon for special victims investigators, prosecutors, and social workers, who routinely employ forensic interviewing strategies to get information from trauma victims without re-trauamatizing them or causing them to stop cooperating.
 Those strategies, known as “trauma-informed” interviews, have been developed and refined over the last three decades, stemming in part from the child sex abuse panic of the 1980s, when kids suspected of being victims were subjected to repeated interrogations that often involved leading questions.
-Around the same time it became clear that those interviews had produced false testimony and, in some cases, wrongful convictions, psychologists and law enforcement officers were working to develop new interviewing strategies for both children and adults, informed by an evolving scientific understanding of how traumatic events affect the brain and the way memories are encoded.
+Around the same time it became clear those interviews had produced false testimony and, in some cases, wrongful convictions, psychologists and law enforcement officers were working to develop new interviewing strategies for both children and adults, informed by an evolving scientific understanding of how traumatic events affect the brain and the way memories are encoded.

-In general, trauma-informed interviews are designed to make victims feel comfortable and in control, while producing more details for detectives to investigate further.
+In general, trauma-informed interviews are designed to make victims feel comfortable and in control while producing more details for detectives to investigate further.
 In Maricopa County, Menaker says, those interviews typically involve talking to victims in special rooms designed to feel intimate and calming.
-Then trained interviewers ask open-ended questions, allowing victims to take their time telling their stories.
+Trained interviewers ask open-ended questions, allowing victims to take their time telling their stories.
 Victims are asked about what they heard or felt rather than grilled on a specific timeline.
 “It creates a space that whoever’s doing an interview can convey compassion,” Menaker explains.

 Earlier this year, Judie Trimboli, senior investigator with the New York State Police’s Campus Sexual Assault Victims Unit—a specially trained unit responding to sexual violence on campuses—told me how a trauma-informed interview can change the course of an investigation: